Roles

 Biography

-Dr. Lin Zhu is a public health decision scientist who specializes in mathematical and computational modeling to assess the long-term health and economic impacts of preventive and curative interventions.
+Dr. Lin Zhu is a decision scientist who specializes in mathematical and computational modeling to assess the long-term population-level health and economic impacts of public health interventions.
 With an interdisciplinary background in medicine, epidemiology, and policy analysis, she transforms complex data into strategic insights to improve health outcomes and optimize resource allocation.
-Prior to returning to UM as an Assistant Professor, she received training in decision science at the Harvard T.H.
-Chan School of Public Health and served as a Senior Research Engineer in the Department of Health Policy at the Stanford University School of Medicine.
+Prior to joining UM as an Assistant Professor, she served as a Senior Research Engineer in the Department of Health Policy at the Stanford University School of Medicine.

 Education & Training